 Once you have your plan, you can start calling up potential hires and interviewing their credentials.
 The Canadian Home Builders’ Association encourages you, as the project manager, to have multiple discussions with a potential contractor.
 Complex projects like commercial construction require more than one conversation to outline the vision, communicate the timelines, and then ask for realistic quotes.

-Those quotes and the dates that contractors promise to deliver will help influence your decision as to whether to hire that particular contractor.
+Those quotes and the dates that contractors promise to deliver will help influence your decision of hiring that particular contractor.
 If the first few meetings don’t connect you with the right contractor, consider using a partner that is committed to working with proven contractors who live up to world class standards.

 Do your homework

 You’ve had your initial meetings with a few contractors that show potential.
-You’ve outlined the required dates of completion for the project and received quotes that spell out how and when the jobs will get done.
+You have an outline of the necessary dates of completion for the project.
+Additionally, you have the quotes that spell out how and when the jobs will reach completion

 Now, it’s up to you to verify that what each of your prospective candidates has presented is feasible.
 A detailed background check can make all the difference in selecting a contractor who will keep your commercial project on time and on budget.
 Otherwise, you risk derailing it all.